 - Increasing the availability of housing choice by providing a residential density coding over each town and city centre and increasing residential density for certain areas directly adjoining the Dunsborough Town Centre.

-As part of Omnibus Amendment No. 4 (in part, Amendment #29 to LPS21) new and improved development controls are being proposed to deliver better urban design outcomes, including:
+The recently endorsed Amendment No. 29 to LPS21 provides for improved development controls to deliver better urban design and land use outcomes, including:

 Current Planning for Dunsborough

-The proposed Activity Centre Plan for the Dunsborough Town Centre shall provide a valuable means of addressing, as and where required:
+For Dunsborough, the ACP shall provide a valuable means of addressing, as and where required:

 For further information, please contact the City’s Strategic Planning & Development department on 9781 0444.